Redirects on a Static Host: Custom Redirect

 Custom 404 pages handle the case where you can't set up a redirect.
 But redirects matter for SEO when you can.

-Why redirects matter for SEO
+Why Redirects Matter for SEO

 Search engines build up a sense of your pages' importance over time, based on links and traffic.
 If you delete a page that has any of that history, that value disappears with it.
-A redirect tells search engines "this page moved to this new URL, please transfer the value over there."
+A redirect tells search engines, "this page moved to this new URL, please transfer the value over there."

 The right kind of redirect is a 301 (permanent).
 Google passes nearly all of the link equity through a 301.
 A 302 (temporary) is for cases where you'll move the page back later, and Google passes less value through it.